Aidan: Hey, you know—there's a better way to do this. Josh: Do what, be a better monster? No thank you.

 The show revels in its ability to go from, admittedly, Black Comedy to the more depressing nature of the show.

-A really good example goes to Cat and Aidan admitting that they love each other and like their mundane life together to Suzanne flogging herself in penance as we find out through flashback that she killed her son Issac during her first feeding.
+A really good example goes to Kat and Aidan admitting that they love each other and like their mundane life together to Suzanna flogging herself in penance as we find out through flashback that she killed her son Issac during her first feeding.

 Morality Pet: Josh plays this as well as the Only Sane Man.
 Notable so in season 3 where an increasingly hostile household is explicitly held together 'for Josh's sake'.